-- Some couples like to enjoy two different honeymoon lifestyles.
+- EXPERIENCE IT FROMN ALL SIDES: Some couples like to enjoy two different honeymoon lifestyles.
 Consider buying one way air tickets and enjoying a car trip between two different destinations.
 Rent a convertible, don your sunglasses and enjoy the scenery as you explore Florida's back roads and highways.
 For example, visit sophisticated Miami, then take a leisurely romantic drive down to the Keys to enjoy a laid back lifestyle of pristine islands and beaches.
 Or, shop, dine and live in the lap of luxury at a resort in Naples, then take off for the simple life of Marco Island, then enjoy the natural beauty of the Everglades.
 Beach buffs can share romance on Atlantic Ocean beaches or Gulf of Mexico sands.
 Many are less than 100 miles apart!

 - TRY SOME CUBAN SPECIALTIES: A refreshing lime colored Mojito is the perfect introduction to a hearty Cuban sandwich.
 Be sure to try them both and don't forget to stop for a quick, tiny cup of Cuban coffee just about any time of the day!!!!!